ZoomPhant/monitoring/src/content/docs/concepts/index.md

 ---

-# References
+# Concepts

 ----

-You can find the important concepts that are used in ZoomPhant and would help you to use ZoomPhant in more advanced ways.
+In this section, you will find information on the core concepts used in ZoomPhant.
+Understanding these concepts will help you utilize ZoomPhant's advanced monitoring capabilities.